liamse/learn_cases/yeoman-generator/README.md

 ```

-I do both of them.
-By wizard, it ask some questions that I mention some of important of them.First, `**Your Generator Name** (generator-<YOUR_EXISTING_FOLDER_NAME>)`.
+In first method - `yo generator`- it ask some questions that I mention some of the important of them.
+First, `**Your Generator Name** (generator-<YOUR_EXISTING_FOLDER_NAME>)`.
 I must start my generator name with `generator` and seperate them with dash line (`-`).
 Camel words type is automatically convert to dash line words and lowercase all of them.
 Second, It ask about `Description`.
 Next, It ask; `Project home page url`.
 I don't have any, then for start I use my github page.
 Then `Auther's Name ()`.
 This can be a list of names and github profile addresses I guess.
 Then `Send coverage reports to coveralls?`, this question related to [coveralls](https://coveralls.io/) website.
 It shows which parts of your code aren't coverd by your test suite.
 As I want to test it.
 I say `Yes`.
-And It ask me my `gihub username`.
+And It ask me my `github username`.
 Finally choose your `Lisence`.

 It create these direcotry structure: